 Drop by a coffee shop

 Amsterdam has shops which are licensed to sell the world famous plant.
 The deal is you can go inside, smoke, relax while also having a coffee or soft drink.
 Alcohol is not allowed in these venues.
 Coffee shops are an Amsterdam staple.
 Among the best coffee shops, you’ll find the Dampkring, a colorful cafe where a scene of Ocean’s twelve was recorded.
-For a longer list see here.
+Longer list here.
 If you are eager about this activity, don’t miss this tour which has completely amazing reviews.

 Window shop at the Red Light District